komeilYahyazade/ocserv-ansible/README.md

 ----------------
 first, resolve your domain to external server ip

-then, go to ./haproxy/vars/main.yml and according to given example update
+then, open ./haproxy/vars/main.yml and according to given example update

 vpn_hosts variable.